SAP-samples/teched2023-IN260/exercises/ex2/README.md

 ```

 > **Tip:** Did you notice what happened to our timeout?
 It is still working, but it is getting applied per individual retry.
 Keep this in mind when configuring retries -- you may need to adjust your timeout settings (or apply an additional overall timeout).
-> //TODO verify
 >
-> This is not the only interaction between different resilience patterns, and you'll learn more about this in exercise 2.6.
+> This is not the only interaction between different resilience patterns, and you'll learn more about this in [exercise 2.7 ](#27---optional-interactions-between-resilience-patterns).
-> //TODO

 </details>

 > **Tip:** In case you run into an exception regarding a `CircuitBreaker`: You have overdone it with the retries and discovered yet another resilience pattern 😉
-> You can learn more about the circuit breaker in the optional [exercise 2.7](#26) below.
+> You can learn more about the circuit breaker in the optional [exercise 2.6](#26---optional-the-circuit-breaker-pattern) below.
-> //TODO

 Now, you might wonder how the retry pattern decides what is a success and what is a failure that needs to be re-run.